Credible-interval-based adaptive Bayesian quantum frequency estimation for entanglement-enhanced atomic clocks: Model

-Bayesian quantum estimation provides a powerful tool for optimal high-precision measurements~\cite{Gebhart2023,berry2000optimal,higgins2007entanglementfree,PhysRevB.83.125410,vontoussaint2011bayesian,pezze2014quantum,wiebe2016efficient,PhysRevApplied.10.044033,valeri2020experimental,Lukens2020,PhysRevApplied.16.024044,kaubruegger2021quantum,Craigie2021,smith2024adaptive,kaubruegger2023optimal,vasilyev2024optimal}.
-For a given initial prior distribution $P(f)$, where $f$ represents the unknown frequency to be estimated, one can update the knowledge of this frequency based on the data after each measurement using Bayes' theorem.
-Setting the posterior distribution as the next prior distribution, one can implement the Bayesian update iteratively.
-Suppose $M$ independent measurements are made (or $M$ copies are measured simultaneously), the final posterior distribution can be expressed as
+Bayesian quantum estimation provides a powerful tool for optimal high-precision measurements~\cite{pezze2014quantum,li2018frequentist}.
+For a given initial prior distribution $P(f_c)$, where $f_c$ is the unknown frequency to be estimated, knowledge about $f_c$ is updated after each measurement using Bayes' theorem.
+The posterior distribution obtained at each step can be iteratively used as the prior for the subsequent step, enabling sequential Bayesian updating.
+As shown in Fig.~\ref{fig:1}(c), after $M$ independent measurements (or equivalently, simultaneous measurement of $M$ copies), the final posterior distribution is given by